Enable Indexing on your rollup

 How To Query Events

-Once you’ve finished setting up billing your rollup will immediately begin indexing.
-It will then show up on the Query builder on the Indexing dashboard and you can begin querying events with your newly created API key.
+Once you’ve finished setting up billing your rollup will immediately begin indexing from genesis.
+It will then show up on the Query builder on the Query

 Using the Indexing API directly